WELCOME

 Although the synthesizer market was heavely leaning towards digital music generators, my demand for an analog synth slowly grew.

 I can’t remember exactly – it must have been around the end of the 90ies – when I came across an advertisement I saw in a magazine selling second hand items.
-They were selling a Roland Juno-106 in supreme conditions.
-I bought it right away for a great deal, compared to nowaday prices of about $1800 and above (2025).
+Somone was selling a Roland Juno-106 in supreme conditions.
+I bought it right away for a great deal, compared to nowaday prices from $2000 and up (2025).

 Virtual Analog was and still is a thing today.
-The hands on user interface experience from early analog devices paired with modern technology like plenty of integrated FX, Vocoders, Arpeggiators, Mod Sources, huge preset banks and user storage, combined with more of this and more of that, in a compact device with low maintenance.
+The hands on user interface experience from early analog devices paired with modern technology like plenty of integrated FX, Vocoder, Arpeggiator, Mod Matrix, huge preset banks and user storage, combined with more of this and more of that, in a compact device with low maintenance?
 For me it had to be the Novation K-Station.

-And before I really could get started to create ‘real’ music – instead of just tinkering around – I took the opportunity to start my own business in the archviz industry in 2007.
+And before I really could get started to create ‘finished’ music – instead of just tinkering around – I took the opportunity to start my own business in the archviz industry in 2007.
 From there on I had no time to invest in making music anymore.
 The gear gathered dust and became more of a burden than something to enjoy – and wasting valuable space, too.
-As a consequence I sold all my gear; of course regretting having sold some of them today.
+As a consequence, I sold all my gear; of course regretting having sold some of them.

-16 years down the road – late 2023 to be exact – the enthusiasm for electronically created music arose again, after listening to contemporary electro and synthwave.
-After watching tons of youtube videos, I could get a good glimpse of what current tools and gear was being used and began investing in a small setup of which included a NI Maschine MK3 25th Anniversary Edition in Ultraviolet.
+16 years down the road – late 2023 – the enthusiasm for electronically created music arose again, after listening to contemporary electro and synthwave.
+After watching tons of youtube videos, I could get a glimpse of what current tools and gear was being used and began investing in a small setup, of which included a NI Maschine MK3 25th Anniversary Edition in Ultraviolet.

 This controller is really fun to use.
 Pushing the large pads let’s you trigger samples or play softsynths, the touch sensitive knobs let you assign any parameter you wish in a DAW.
-For greater playability though or even playing melodies on the fly, a keyboard is a better input device for me and the NI Maschine features – besides an audio interface – also ports for old midi gear.
-But which one to chose?
+For greater playability, though or even playing melodies on the fly, for me a traditional keyboard is a better input device.
+Besides an audio interface, the NI Maschine also features 5-pin midi in and out ports to attach older midi gear.

-And we’re at that point again: Why not buying a synth; this time used & cheap, that can act as a masterkeyboard?
-After an intensive online research, I came across the Roland D-50.
+And we’re at that point again: Why not buying a synth that also acts as a master keyboard instead of ‘only’ a midi-controller?
+This time a second hand one & reasonably priced?
+After an intensive online research, I came across the Roland D-50, which offers a characteristic sound specifically used in late 80ies and synthwave music.